CartoDB/airship-training/README.md

 However, we saw some problems and received some feedback about it:
 - It only provided components.
 There was no concept of layout, that it's the first problem developers face when starting a new application.
-- Components are made in React:
+- Components were made in React:
   - Only a fraction of our partners use it.
   - Components customizing made through component extension.
 Felt a bit cumbersome.
 - We didn't provide examples / templates / boilerplates.